Kittnz/KurthosWoW.TestRealm.ContinuousDeployment/README.md

 # KurthosWoW.TestRealm.ContinuousDeployement

-Continuous deployment service for the KurthosWoW project.
+An ASP Core web API that handles continuous deployment to the KurthosWoW test realm.
+Based on Github webhooks, git and msbuild.